Chapter 1:

 “Oh no, no, I’m sorry!”
 Laufa brought her hands to her mouth.
 “We’re ruined.
 What do we, what do we do… My dress, should we give them my dress instead!?
 Of course, I’ll rip it off right now!
 But those nobles wouldn’t want these plain old—”

 “Good as new.”
-A sigh escaped her mother’s lips.
+A sigh left her mother’s lips.

 “—rags.
 Oh, it is?“

 Her mother lifted the gown.
-In the wavering candlelight, the silk’s gorgeous gloss seemed to shimmer, revealing an ornate embroidery of a castle.
+In the wavering candlelight, the silk seemed to shimmer, revealing an ornate embroidery of a castle.

 “It’s not about making mistakes, dear,” her mother said.
 “It’s about how well you hide the mend.”

 Laufa leaned closer, squinting to the point of drawing tears.
-Or, the tears might have already been there.
-The stain was a nearly imperceptible smear of red.
+Or, maybe the tears might have already been there.
+The stain was a nearly unnoticeable smear of red.
 It wasn’t quite good as new, but good enough to fool their client.
 Hopefully.

-Laufa snagged the dress.
-She flung open the frayed curtains separating their workspace.
-The sizzle of a candle gave way to the sounds of her siblings sleeping: the rustle of a patched blanket and drowsy murmurs from pallets of straw.
-She tip-toed, careful to avoid the tangles of limbs.
-The floor was more hands and feet than ground.
+Laufa snagged the dress and flung open the curtains separating their workspace.
+The sizzling of the candle gave way to the sounds of her siblings sleeping: the rustle of a patched blanket and drowsy murmurs from pallets of straw.
+She tip-toed, careful to avoid the tangle of limbs.
+The floor felt more hands and feet than ground.

-A muffled, rattling cough.
-Her younger sister was propped up against a wall, a sheen of sweat on her pale forehead.
-Laufa knelt, and laid a hand on her sister’s warm face.
+There was a muffled cough.
+Her younger sister was propped up against a wall, sweat sheened on her pale forehead.
+Laufa knelt and laid a hand on her sister’s warm face.

 “Isnir…”

 Isnir’s eyelids fluttered open.
-She managed a feeble smile.
+She gave a weak smile.

 Laufa’s voice dropped to a whisper.
 “The Temple’s medicine… Are you feeling any better?”